lamarquenet/stats-server/README.md

    ```

 If you don't have NVIDIA GPUs or don't need GPU monitoring, the server will still work without these modifications, displaying "No GPU Detected" in the GPU information.

+## GPU Troubleshooting

+If you encounter issues with GPU monitoring, such as "Failed to initialize NVML" errors, try the following:

+1. **Ensure NVIDIA drivers are properly installed** on the host system.
+2. **Verify GPU access in Docker**:
+   - Make sure the NVIDIA Container Toolkit is installed.
+   - Check that the container has the necessary GPU capabilities.
+3. **Check GPU availability**:
+   - The GPU might be temporarily unavailable if it's being used by another process (e.g., loading a large model).
+   - The server has a fallback mechanism that will continue to function even if GPU information cannot be retrieved.

 ## Environment Variables